-NOTICE: During extended storage periods the Engine must be started every 3 months and allowed to run for 15-20 minutes or the Warranty is VOID.
+NOTICE: For every 3 months of an extended storage period, the pump must be connected to a water supply, primed, started, and allowed to run for 15-20 minutes or the Warranty is VOID.

-6. STARTING ENGINE DURING/AFTER STORAGE:
+6. AFTER STORAGE:

-Before starting the Engine during or after storage, keep in mind that untreated gasoline will deteriorate quickly.
-Drain the fuel tank and change to fresh fuel if untreated gasoline has been sitting for a month, if treated gasoline has been sitting beyond the fuel stabilizer's recommended time period, or if the Engine does not start.
-For Engine starting instructions refer to "Starting the Engine" on page 9.
+Before starting the engine after storage, keep in mind that untreated gasoline will deteriorate quickly.
+Drain the fuel tank and change to fresh fuel if untreated gasoline has been sitting for a month, if treated gasoline has been sitting beyond the fuel stabilizer's recommended time period, or if the engine does not start properly.

-Troubleshooting
+Pump Troubleshooting